akram09/GdgMostaDemo/README.md

 ## Installation:
-Just build the apk and enjoy the awesome demo
+Just build the apk and enjoy the awesome demo.